pterodactyl/documentation/community/tutorials/artisan.md

 :::

 The Artisan CLI, command line interface, is part of the Laravel framework, which Pterodactyl is built on.
+The Artisan file is located in `/var/www/pterodactyl` if you followed the official guide.
 This guide goes over some more Pterodactyl specific/related Artisan commands, which are all prefixed with the letter `p` (e.g. `p:user:make`).
 If you'd like to view all commands, you can do so by running:

 ```bash
 php artisan list